sniyaz/csci-110-su24/about.md

 We actually use not one, but **two** textbooks in CSCI 110.
 The first textbook listed here is our **main** textbook, and serves as a general (language-agnostic) introduction to the concepts of computation we will learn this semester.
 The second textbook is intended as a language-specific **companion**, and discusses how to implement the topics from the first book _specifically_ in Python.

-1. Starting Out with Programming Logic and Design by Tony Gaddis, Sixth Edition, 2023, Pearson (link[https://www.pearson.com/store/en-us/pearsonplus/p/9780137602018.html]).
+1. Starting Out with Programming Logic and Design by Tony Gaddis, Sixth Edition, 2023, Pearson ([link](https://www.pearson.com/store/en-us/pearsonplus/p/9780137602018.html])).

-2. Starting Out With Python by Tony Gaddis, Sixth Edition, 2023, Pearson (link[https://www.pearson.com/store/en-us/pearsonplus/p/9780137871209.html]).
+2. Starting Out With Python by Tony Gaddis, Sixth Edition, 2023, Pearson ([link](https://www.pearson.com/store/en-us/pearsonplus/p/9780137871209.html])).

 The only other material I expect you to have access to is a computer that:

 1. Runs Python (so you complete the labs and homework assignments).
+2. Runs Zoom (so you can attend class: duh 😉).
-2. Has a webcam (so I can proctor you during exams).
+3. Has a webcam (so I can proctor you during exams).

 You can check out the Mt.
 SAC [laptop loaner program](https://www.mtsac.edu/studenttech/laptoploanerprogram.html) for help with this.
 If you are still having trouble getting access to a personal laptop and feel that it's impacting your learning in this course, send me an email: I can try my best to find another way (although I can't promise anything).
 My goal in this course is to give everybody an opportunity to succeed regardless of personal resources or other privileges.